cardano-foundation/developer-portal/docs/native-tokens/minting_nfts.md

 --out-file matx.raw
 ```

-As with every other transaction we need to calculate the fee and the output and save them in the correspondong variables (which are currently set to zero).
+As with every other transaction, we need to calculate the fee and the output and save them in the corresponding variables (which are currently set to zero).

 Use this command to set the <i>$fee</i> variable.
 ```bash